Gluten-free brown rice flour brownies are a moist, fudgy, decadent dessert sweetened with pure maple syrup. You’d never know they’re gluten-free!

 You then whisk in your eggs and test the mixture for salmonella…using your mouth.

-You add in your dry mixture, do more mixing and then in the oven it goes.
+Add in your dry mixture, do more mixing and then in the oven it goes.
 For what seems like eternity.

 Next, what happens is between you and the brownie.
 No witnesses.
 What happens to the brownie pan stays in the…brownie…pan…yeah.